seal9055/sfuzz/README.md

 #### Code Generation

-This emulator makes use of a custom just in time compiler for all of its execution.
+This emulator makes use of a custom just-in-time compiler for all of its execution.
 The code generation is a multi-step process that will hopefully lead to a 20-50x performance increase over pure emulation once simple optimizations are applied.